-The foundation of The Larry Lewis Emergency Medicine Health Policy Symposium is Implementation Science with a focus on raising awareness as a catalyst to enable positive adaptations to interdisciplinary healthcare delivery.
-Each symposium focuses on regionally and nationally important health policy issues while fostering sustainable evidence-based solutions with academic rigor.
-It is the intent of the symposium committee to use the annual symposium as a springboard from which to initiate further research and education; and find partners with whom to collaborate on the particular topic chosen.
+The Larry Lewis Emergency Medicine Health Policy Symposium is founded on Implementation Science, focused on catalyzing positive insight and progress in interdisciplinary healthcare delivery.
+Each symposium concentrates on regionally and nationally important health policy issues while fostering sustainable evidence-based solutions with academic rigor.
+The planning committee aspires to use the annual symposium as a springboard from which to initiate further research and education and identify collaborative partners on the topic chosen.

-The health policy series is named for Dr. Lawrence Lewis.
-Dr. Lewis was instrumental in starting the modern-day Division of Emergency Medicine and emergency medicine residency at Washington University.
+The health policy series honors and recognizes Lawrence Lewis MD, FACEP.
+Dr. Lewis was instrumental in starting the Division and now Department of Emergency Medicine as well as the emergency medicine residency at Washington University.
 In addition to his work as an emergency medicine physician, he is active in the community to improve emergency care delivered in St. Louis city, as well as the state of Missouri.

 (https://www.ncbi.nlm.nih.gov/pubmed/31040501, https://www.ncbi.nlm.nih.gov/pubmed/30228730, https://www.ncbi.nlm.nih.gov/pubmed/30228662, https://www.ncbi.nlm.nih.gov/pubmed/30643325, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6797033/ & https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6699803/).